sematext/docs/docs/integration/elasticsearch.md

 Elasticsearch node which hosts only replicas.
 The same is also true for Refresh/Flush and Merge stats.
-Also note that Sematext Agent should be installed on all your Elasticsearch nodes to get the complete picture of your cluster in SPM Reports UI.
+Also note that Sematext Agent should be installed on all your Elasticsearch nodes to get the complete picture of your cluster in Sematext Reports UI.